• Menu

 This category is not judged blind as this allows us to get feedback on the full product experience and enriches the insights.

-This year we are planning a number of groups with a focus on the occasion so we can better position each of the entries to our judges.
+The judging sessions for this category involve groups of younger judges with a focus on the occasion so we can better position each of the entries to the judges.
 So from breakfast and packed lunches to post school or gym snacks & supper time, if you have a product that is designed for, or highly relevant to, the child or teen audience then this could be the category for you.

 Whilst we welcome entries that are free from multiple allergens, this category is all about acknowledging the growing number of products that have invested in developing and manufacturing a nut safe product.